frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/docs/Development-Guide/Build-Setup.md

 ![](imgs/checkout-shrew-branch.png)

-If the `shrew` branch is somehow not available, it means you did not perform the fork from the proper git repository.
+If the `shrew` branch is somehow not available, it means you did not perform the fork from the proper git repository, or you have multiple `ExpressLRS` projects and picked the wrong one with GitHub Desktop.

 ## 5. Opening the Project